angrram/3ph_pll/README.md

 - [x]  Realtime Phase Fault Detection
 - [x]  Generated Code
 - [x]  Code Tested on STM32F7 (code on stm32.zip)
+- [x]  Not using Volder's algorithm instead using approximations requiering a sampling of 10kHz

 ## Demo
 Worse case, when the phase of the Voltage phase is pi radians of offset at the start, thus having the maximum error.